 music salons 2009-2010

-One Saturday per month, the music salons, an intimate listening space, facilitate discovering unique artists and playing repertoires and instruments from diverse places.
+One Saturday per month, the music salons, an intimate listening space, facilitate the discovery of unique artists and the performance of repertoires and instruments from diverse places.

 Claude Lévi-Strauss Theater

 free admission based on availability, upon the presentation of a entrance ticket for the Museum

 musical afternoon: Asian strings, a trio of string instruments

 Saturday September 19th 2009

 With an exceptional gathering of three great masters of traditional string instruments, the composer and guitarist Mathias Duplessy invites us on a musical journey, from the Steppes to the deserts, from the arid mountains to the green valleys…The poet, accompanied by this instrument associated with nomadism and horse people, narrates, sings or chants historical tales and epics as well as news.
 Mongolian, Chinese or Indian, bringing these traditional instruments from such different cultures together on stage is a world first.
 The young virtuosos, all sons of respected masters, form a bridge between tradition and modernity: Sabir Khan, (playing the sarangi from Rajasthan), performs all over the world with his father, the great Sultan Khan; the brilliant EnkhJargal Dandarvaanchig, (a Mongolian môrrinkuur and höömii singer), now lives in Germany; and finally Guo Gan (Province of Liaoning) is recognized as the best ehru player in Europe.

 music salon: Ashkan Kamangari, Perisan songs and music